therealnicoroshi/modlist/README.md

 Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
 A lot of content is swapped at game run time and, as a result, fast storage and RAM are needed.

+### Note:

+The files that will need to be downloaded for this mod list to function come from Nexus and Lovers Lab.
+As such you will need an account on both sites to be able to download the mods needed to build this list.

 ***

 ## Recommended System Specifications